verida/client-rn/README.md

 git subtree pull -P client-rn client-ts-source subtree/<version> --squash
 ```

-Update all dependencies to the latest versions (assuming there's been a new protocol release):
+Update all dependencies to the latest versions (assumes `package.json` has changed):

 ```
-yarn remove @verida/xxx
+cd client-rn
-yarn add @verida/xxx
+yarn
 ```

 Switch to `verida-js` and delete the newly created branch